 Huh?!
 A Harry Potter fan fiction series spanning 2000 pages?!
 I’ve never really been into the original Harry Potter series nor did I think I’d ever enjoy fan fictions, so why on earth should I read this monster?

 Well, this book (the whole series really) was heavily recommended to me so many times since I started to learn more about Rationality, that I finally just had to try reading it myself.

-And well, it turned out to be one of my absolute favorites!
+And well, it turned out to be an awesome primer on Rationality, as well as a compelling and funny story!
 Don’t wait, just listen to the first chapters of the audiobook today; you can thank me (and those who recommended it to me) later.

 When you are feeling upset, angry, or sad, don’t blame another for your state of mind.
 Your condition is the result of your own opinions and interpretations.

 This is the second translation of the Enchiridion I’ve read in 2020.

 A friend gifted me this for Christmas 2019 and I just loved the insanely sneaky plot.
 One of the greatest crime novels I’ve read this far.

 This biography inspired me to work harder myself, and I also learned a lot about all the different things Musk already achieved or is still doing currently, that I didn’t know of.
 I also think it was the first audiobook I’ve really listened to, so it got me started on a great habit of listening to (some of) my books while preparing my meals.

 This was so much fun to follow along.
 I learned a lot about Haskell, Scheme and parsing along the way.